How do solar panels work?

 What solar rebates and incentives are available in Canada?

 Solar incentives in Canada vary by province and municipality.
-Common programs include municipal rebates, property-assessed clean energy financing (like Alberta's CEIP), the new federal Canada Greener Homes Affordability Program (CGHAP) for qualifying households, accelerated Capital Cost Allowance for businesses, and provincial net metering programs.
+Common programs include municipal rebates, property-assessed clean energy financing (like Alberta's CEIP), the federal Canada Greener Homes Affordability Program (CGHAP) for qualifying households, accelerated capital cost allowance for businesses, and provincial net metering programs.
+These can meaningfully reduce your system cost depending on where you live.

-Nova Scotia offers competitive net metering through Nova Scotia Power, crediting excess generation at the full retail rate (about $0.18/kWh).
-Credits carry forward for 12 months.
-You can also apply credits from one property to another in the same distribution area.
+Nova Scotia offers net metering through Nova Scotia Power, crediting excess generation at the full retail rate (approximately $0.18 per kWh as published by Nova Scotia Power).
 PACE financing is available in select municipalities.

 What is the Clean Energy Improvement Program (CEIP)?

-CEIP is Alberta's property-assessed clean energy financing program that lets homeowners and commercial property owners finance solar panel installations through their property tax bill.
-It covers up to 100% of project costs (max $50,000 for residential) with competitive fixed interest rates and repayment terms up to 25 years.
+CEIP is Alberta's property-assessed clean energy financing program that lets homeowners and commercial property owners finance solar installations through their property tax bill.
+It offers below-market fixed-rate financing, with amounts, terms, and eligibility published by your municipality and Alberta Municipalities.

 CEIP is available in participating Alberta municipalities, and the list of participating communities continues to grow.
 Administered by Alberta Municipalities, the financing stays with the property, not the owner.
 If you sell your home, the remaining payments transfer to the new owner along with the benefits of the solar system.
-This makes it one of the most accessible solar financing options in Canada.
-Firefly Solar handles the entire CEIP application process for you.
+Firefly Solar guides and assists you through the CEIP application with a white glove process.

 Are there tax benefits for installing solar panels on my business?